D4rK7355608/com.d4rk.cleaner/README.md

 # Benefits

 - Free up space on your device
-- Improve performance
+- Reduce clutter on your device
-- Keep your device organized and running smoothly
+- Keep your device organized
 - Protect your privacy by removing sensitive data

 # Screenshots